-Rio Ferdinand Spotted With Kate Wright From TOWIE In Possible New Romance After Wife’s Tragic Death
+Rio Ferdinand Spotted With Kate Wright From TOWIE, In Possible New Romance After Wife’s Tragic Death

 A photo posted by Rio Ferdinand (@rioferdy5) on

-Kate on the other hand, has had her tragic love life played out on the telly on a regular basis.
+Kate, on the other hand, has had her tragic love life played out on the telly on a regular basis.
 Her long-term and checkered relationship with on/off boyfriend, 26-year-old Dan Edgar, was played out all over the TOWIE’s reality TV series and was a consistent storyline throughout the reality show.
 Sources have further confirmed that the two have definitely sparked a flame between them.

 “Rio and Kate have enjoyed spending time with each other with other friends.
 There’s a real connection there but Rio is in no rush to turn this into a serious relationship.”